Crochet Hooks 101: Everything You Need To Know

 The craft of crochet has a lot of different applications, from amigurumi (doll and toy making) to broomstick lace, Tunisian crochet, and many more.
 Different types of crochet require different crochet hooks.
 Here are a few types of hooks you’ll see around the crochet aisle.

-• Traditional (left): these hooks typically have no adornments or special styling on the handle.
+• Traditional (left): these hooks typically have no adornments or special shaping on the handle.
 Both Boye and Susan Bates make a hook like this.
 Benefits: inexpensive and easy to find.
 Disadvantages: taxing on the wrist and hands, the finish will wear off with time and use.

 • Ergonomic (middle): ergonomic hooks have some sort of adornment in the handle meant to alleviate the pain and stress that crochet can cause.
 This can be a softer material in the handle, a different handle shape, or some combination of these features.
 Benefits: focus on hand health, adds to the beauty and unique look of hook.
 Disadvantages: pricier than traditional hooks, might take costly trial and error to see if an ergonomic style actually works for you.